An interview with performance artist and underground style icon Kate Durbin.

 You are also such an underground style icon.
 Do you feel your style says the same thing that your poems or performances do?

 Absolutely.
 I went to Christian schools with strict dress codes growing up, so I always knew fashion was political.
 I’ve always tried to literally embody ideas that are important to me.
-People don’t realise that they can do that, embody your work in this medium and I just wish more people did because it would just be so interesting to encounter people in that way all of the time.
+People don’t realize that they can do that, embody your work in this medium, and I just wish more people did because it would just be so interesting to encounter people in that way all of the time.

 My next project is going to be about what men desire and so I’m going to have to come up with a new way of dressing that is more enticing; my style is very whimsical and strange, so I’m not sure yet how I will marry the two.

 I watched “Kim’s Fairytale Wedding” after reading your story and I’m left still questioning all the narratives.
 They made money from the wedding?
 How real was the relationship?